Mohammed-Alrawaf/System-Architecture-Dojo/README.md

 ## 📂 How This Repository is Organized

-Instead of listing every single file (which gets outdated fast), here is the general layout of the workspace so you can browse directly:

 ### 1. Architecture Scenarios (Root Folder)
 Each scenario is numbered (e.g., `01`, `02`) and broken down into three files to give a complete view of the problem: